List of What's New, Scooby-Doo? episodes

 The following contains a list of episodes from the American animated mystery-comedy series What's New, Scooby-Doo?.
 The show was broadcast from September 14, 2002, to July 21, 2006, on Kids' WB, a Saturday morning children's programming block on The WB Television Network, across three 14-episode seasons, for a total of 42 episodes.
-This is the ninth incarnation of the Scooby-Doo franchise, and features the main characters – Fred Jones, Daphne Blake, Velma Dinkley, Norville "Shaggy" Rogers and Scooby-Doo – investigating appearances of supernatural creatures.
+This is the ninth incarnation of the Scooby-Doo franchise, and features the main characters – Fred Jones, Daphne Blake, Velma Dinkley, Shaggy Rogers, and Scooby-Doo – investigating appearances of supernatural creatures.